DavidBabel/clever-vscode/README.md

 - a `wait` helper to be able to manage async commands (especially extension ones which may miss to await callbacks).
 - a `type` helper to insert text, like a "programmatic snippet".

-The macro are a "config / keybinding" combo.
+Each macro is a "config / keybinding" combo.
 The wanted macro got a name, and an array of commands :

 ### Add fragment macro example